cmcb-warwick/VolumeFinder/README.md

 ####Extra code

 A little tool called `checkAxis.ipf` was developed to help visualise and correct spindle axis in 3D via gizmo.
-Current workflow is to run the load and analysis and then use checkaxis to refine the axis (for all datasets) and then redo the analysis.
+Current workflow is to: 1. run the load and analysis (using input coordinates for poles); 2. use checkaxis to refine the axis (for all datasets); 3. redo the analysis.

 A toy called `SimulateEllipses.ipf` was developed to model idealised spindles as ellipsoid tangents.